 1000 W Buena Vista, Orlando, FL 32830

 While Coronado Springs does have an Orlando address, it is located in the Lake Buena Vista area.
+And Kissimmee is a stone’s throw away.

 Below is a look at the Coronado Springs map.
 One of the largest changes at this hotel is the bridges that were added across the lake, Lago Dorado.
 Previously, you would have had to walk around the lake to access El Centro (main lobby).
 Formerly the walk was quite a journey given the sizable property.